williamsni14463/MMBC-Actuator-PLC/experiments/sensor_thermal_response_test.md

 ## 2. Resolution Ceiling — Read This Before Running Anything

-You want this down to microseconds eventually.
-That goal runs into a hard physical limit with this specific sensor/amplifier, and it's worth knowing up front rather than discovering it after a confusing test run.
+Our goal for this project was to achieve microsecond response time.
+After some research, I found a hard physical limit at ~50ms.
+I found a couple ways to hopefully get it down to ~20-21ms, but that's the ceiling.

-**The MAX31865 chip itself is the bottleneck, not the Python loop.** Per the datasheet:
+**The MAX31865 chip itself is the bottleneck, not the Python loop.
+So even if the loop cycled at a max frequency, it wouldn't matter.**

 - Single-shot conversion (the library's default mode): ~52ms with 60Hz noise filtering, ~62.5ms with 50Hz filtering
 - Continuous/auto-convert mode: ~20–21ms per conversion (50Hz filter) — faster, but still tens of milliseconds

 Every call to `sensor.temperature` waits on one of these conversions happening inside the chip.
-A tight Python loop, `sleep(0)`, no sleep at all — none of it changes this.
-The chip is doing real analog-to-digital work on a fixed internal clock; the loop around it is just waiting either way.

-**What this means concretely:** with this sensor, you cannot get response data with better than ~20ms resolution, and realistically closer to ~50-60ms unless `auto_convert` is enabled.
-Microsecond-resolution thermal response data is not achievable with this hardware, full stop — not a software problem, a chip problem.
+**What this means:** with this sensor, you cannot get response data with better than ~20ms resolution, and realistically closer to ~50-60ms unless `auto_convert` is enabled.
+Microsecond-resolution thermal response data is not achievable with this hardware.

-### What the script does about this

-Rather than silently giving you numbers that imply more precision than they have, the script measures its own real per-reading time first (Phase 0, before the plunge even happens) and reports it alongside every result.
-Any "response time" that comes out close to or below that floor should be treated as noise from the measurement process itself, not real sensor behavior — the script flags this automatically when onset happens within ~2 conversion cycles of t0.

 ### If microsecond resolution is a hard requirement

-That's a different sensor/amplifier combination, not a script change.
-Options worth looking into if this becomes a real project need:
+We would need to look into buying something else, I did some research and found a few possible options:
-- An RTD amplifier with a faster ADC than the MAX31865 (check conversion time specs before buying — this is the number that matters, not "accuracy" or "resolution" in the marketing sense)
+- An RTD amplifier with a faster ADC than the MAX31865 (check conversion time specs before buying.
-- A thermocouple instead of an RTD, paired with a faster amplifier — thermocouples themselves can have faster thermal response too depending on junction size
+- A thermocouple instead of an RTD, paired with a faster amplifier; thermocouples themselves can have faster thermal response
 - Reading the RTD's analog output directly with a fast ADC, bypassing a packaged conversion chip's internal timing entirely

-This is worth a conversation with your PI before spending money — it's possible the project's actual need is "fast enough to be meaningfully faster than the PLC scan cycle" rather than literally microseconds, in which case the current sensor plus `auto_convert=True` (~20ms) might already be sufficient depending on what the PLC side comes out to.

 ---

 ## 3. Why the Trigger Wire Matters

-Same idea as before: you need a `t0` for "plunge occurred" that's independent of the sensor, since the sensor is the thing being timed.
+You need a `t0` for "plunge occurred" that's independent of the sensor, since the sensor is the thing being timed.

 **GPIO26 (Pin 37)** is bridged to GND at the exact moment of plunge.
 The script detects that LOW event and marks it as `t0`.